KoczkaG/BME_SE/README.md

 - For the GT4500 ship the rules for firing torpedoes can be found in the Javadoc comment of method `fireTorpedos`.
 They are already partially implemented.
 - There are currently two tests (`GT4500Test`), but be aware that they are not proper unit tests, as they do not isolate the dependencies of the tested class.

-The code can be built, but due to missing features one of the tests fails.
+The code cannot be built, but due to missing features one of the tests fails.
 The first exercise will be to fix this.